-- Previous test result
+Previous test result

-The following tests may be used to diagnose oral and oropharyngeal cancer:
+The following tests may be used to diagnose oral or oropharyngeal cancer:

 Physical examination.
 Dentists and doctors often find lip and oral cavity cancers during routine check-ups.
 If a person shows signs of oral or oropharyngeal cancer, the doctor will take a complete medical history, asking about the patient’s symptoms and risk factors.
 The doctor will feel for any lumps on the neck, lips, gums, and cheeks.
-Since patients with oral and oropharyngeal cancer have a higher risk of other cancers elsewhere in the head and neck region, the area behind the nose, the larynx (voice box), and the lymph nodes of the neck are also examined.
+Since patients with oral or oropharyngeal cancer have a higher risk of other cancers elsewhere in the head and neck region, the area behind the nose, the larynx (voice box), and the lymph nodes of the neck are also examined.

 Endoscopy .
 This test allows the doctor to see inside the mouth and throat.
 Typically, an endoscope (a thin, flexible tube with an attached light and view lens) is inserted through the nose to examine the head and neck areas.
 Sometimes, a rigid endoscope (a hollow tube with a light and view lens) is placed into the back of the mouth to see the back of the throat in more detail.
 The examination has different names depending on the area of the body that is examined, such as laryngoscopy to view the larynx, pharyngoscopy to view the pharynx, or nasopharyngoscopy to view the nasopharynx.
 To make the patient more comfortable, these examinations are performed using an anesthetic spray to numb the area.
 If tissue looks suspicious, the doctor will take a biopsy.
 Tests are often done in the doctor’s office; however, sometimes, an endoscopy must be performed in an operating room at a hospital using a general anesthesia.